ericsonga/TeacherCSP/_sources/CSPNameTurtles/ch5_exercises.rst

         .. tab:: Question

-           Write the code below to draw at least one of your initials in block style.
+           Write code below to draw at least one of your initials in block style.

            .. activecode::  ch5ex19q
                :nocodelens: